 Even if one isn’t an animation-fanatic however, there is something appealing in the simple ethnographic depictions of Madagascar’s people and places.
 The bulk of the film’s shots are simply observations: children playing, people dancing, animals roaming.
 The film succeeds for the reason travel documentaries succeed, our intrinsic captivation with other places and other people.
 Along the way the style of the piece, the jumble of half-finished looking sketches and images across multiple styles, recreate that sometimes overwhelming sense of being fully present and stimulated that one gets when placed in such a rich, yet, foreign environment.

-Madagascar is available to view thanks to that gift that keeps on giving, the Fluxus Online Film Festival from Brazil, which has allowed us to see two other French animations, The Silence Beneath the Bark (which is likewise on the Oscar short list), and Mei Ling, a film I was extraordinarily enthusiastic about when I wrote a feature review in August.
-The hidden story in this is, to paraphrase Family Guy, “daaamnnn France, you crazy.”
+Madagascar is available to view thanks to that gift that keeps on giving, the Fluxus Online Film Festival from Brazil, which has allowed us to see two other French animations, The Silence Beneath the Bark (which is likewise on the Oscar short list), and Mei Ling, a film I was extraordinarily enthusiastic about when I wrote a feature review in August. (editor: the link has been updated to Dubois’ Vimeo) The hidden story in this is, to paraphrase Family Guy, “daaamnnn France, you crazy.”
 Coming off a 2009 where Skhizein was our favorite film, and Logorama won the Oscar for best short animation, we sensed a trend and put together our French Animation Playlist.
 However in just the last week, we’ve added Madagascar, 8 Bits and Meet Buck to our little web collection.
 We’re finally seeing real and interesting innovation in 3-D animation away from the commercial Pixar and video game poles, and it is France with its amazing schools Supinfocom and Gobelins that are leading the way.